morandd/aframe-multitouch-look-controls/README.md

 AFrame's default look-controls support touch to yaw, but not the other touch gestures.

+# Updates
+The original developer (morandd) is not actively maintaining this project.
+Pull requests are welcome and will be merged in.
+If someone else would like to take ownership of this module just let me know and I will update this README to direct readers to your new repo.

 # API #

 Attribute | Description | Default